Free speech or maintaining order? Greensboro policy bars people who 'disrupt' meetings.

-GREENSBORO — The City Council adopted a new procedure Tuesday night that allows officials to temporarily bar people who “intentionally disrupt the meetings or ridicule other speakers.”
+GREENSBORO — The City Council adopted a new procedure July 11 that allows officials to temporarily bar people who “intentionally disrupt the meetings or ridicule other speakers.”

 If these people disregard a warning, they will be removed from the meeting and cannot participate in person for three months, according to the protocol proposed by Mayor Nancy Vaughan.